Parenting in the Age of Ambiguity

 The Thread that Connects

-Ambiguity in family life, or life in general, isn’t a tension we can eliminate.
-But much of today’s technology has been designed to erase ambiguity and to give us certainty, clarity and instant answers.
+Much of today’s technology has been designed to erase ambiguity for their users and to give certainty, clarity and instant answers.
 Live tracking for food delivery, blue double ticks on messages, or ‘last seen’ time stamps.
 These are all design choices made to reduce the discomfort of not knowing.